-Adventurers have taken their mountain bikes to trails that were only open for trekking previously.
-Many new routes have been opened as a result of years of exploration.
-Nepal’s lush green scenery and magnificent Himalayan snow-covered peaks have mystified and gravitated many to this country, and there is no doubt that every cycling trip would take you closer to these natural settings.
+Adventurers have taken their mountain bikes to trails only open for trekking previously.
+However, many new routes have been opened due to years of exploration.
+Nepal’s lush green scenery and magnificent Himalayan snow-covered peaks have mystified and gravitated many to this country.
+Undoubtedly, every cycling trip would take you closer to these natural settings.
 Around the valley rim and outside its periphery, numerous routes have charmed even the weariest biker.
-We explore some of the trended routes outside the valley for this post.
+We explore some of the trended courses outside the valley for this post.

 The Annapurna Circuit

 The Annapurna Circuit trek is among the most popular trekking routes in Nepal.
 When roads started being constructed connecting the Mustang region, many opined that this step marked the start of the demise of a superb trekking route.
 However, this did open doors for mountain bikers.
 Taking the jeep tracks through to Manang and crossing the Thorong La pass at 5416m, adventure awaits the riders on the other side of the mountain.
 The mostly downhill ride through Muktinath, Jomsom, Tatopani, Beni, and back to Pokhara is what most can’t forego.
 Often, bikers avoid the Manang and Thorong La and take a bus to Mustang to enjoy the ride back from there.
 A more variant route could still be to ride to Upper Mustang.
 These routes are favored for the thrill and adventure they offer and for the culture, hospitality, and exploration in the wilderness.